reusablejs/reusable/README.md

 ## Is Reusable designed for large apps?

 Reusable is built with large-scale apps in mind.
-This is what affected most of the considerations when designing the solution:
+This affected many of the considerations when designing the solution:

 - The benefits of a single store and immutable data
 - The ability to do code reuse using custom hooks to prevent code duplication